How to give cryptocurrency as a gift (with concrete examples)

-Last year, while searching for an original Christmas present for my brother, I had the idea of giving him some Bitcoin.
-He had recently become interested in cryptocurrencies, and I wanted to make an impact by introducing him to this fascinating world.
-Before long, I realised it wasn’t just a matter of “buying BTC” and slipping it into an envelope: choosing the right medium (gift card, paper or hardware wallet), explaining the steps to follow and clarifying security considerations all required a bit of preparation.
-I would therefore like to give you an overview of the methods for gifting crypto, drawing on my own experience and on the solutions most frequently recommended by the community.
+Last year, as I was looking for something original to gift my brother for Christmas, the idea of giving him some Bitcoin popped into my head.
+Cryptocurrencies had recently piqued his interest and I wanted to make an impact by introducing him to this fascinating world.
+Before long, I realised it wasn’t just a matter of “buying BTC” and slipping it into an envelope: choosing the right medium (gift card, paper or hardware wallet), explaining the steps to follow and clarifying security considerations all required a bit more preparation.
+So, drawing on my own experience and on the solutions most frequently recommended by the community, here's an overview of how you too can gift crypto.

 Why give cryptocurrency?

-Giving crypto is much more than giving monetary value: it’s an opportunity to introduce someone to a rapidly evolving ecosystem, where blockchain, decentralisation and digital finance are already shaping new uses.
-When I gave Bitcoin to my brother, I noticed just how enthusiastic he was about being able to track the value of his gift, learning to secure his funds and understanding the workings of a technology that’s often seen as abstract.
+Giving crypto represents far more than giving a simple monetary value: it’s an opportunity to introduce someone to a rapidly evolving ecosystem, where blockchain, decentralisation and digital finance are already shaping new uses.
+When I gave my brother some Bitcoin, I noticed just how enthusiastic he was about being able to track the value of his gift, about learning to secure his funds and understanding the workings of a technology that’s often seen as abstract.
 On the one hand, there’s talk of volatility and speculation; on the other, it’s about financial autonomy and innovation.

 Of course, keep in mind that the value of this gift can fluctuate significantly.